March 27, 2023

 Numerous studies have found that stress at work is a major cause for concern and leads to physical symptoms.
 In one survey conducted by the Harvard T.H.
 Chan School of Public Health, National Public Radio and the Robert Wood Johnson Foundation, 43 percent of workers said their job is bad for their stress – yikes!

-In an APA Work and Well-being survey last year, one-third of workers say they typically feel tense or stressed out during work, while 60 percent say they have the resources they need to manage the stress they experience in their daily work lives.
+In a 2021 APA Work and Well-being survey , more than 70 percent of workers say they typically feel tense or stressed out during their workday.

 And the consequences: survey respondents reported that stress has an impact on their physical and mental health, results in overeating or skipping a meal, and nearly half say stress has caused them to lie awake at night in the past month.
-One-fourth of workers report snapping at or being short with co-workers because of stress.
+One in five respondents say they intend to seek employment outside of their company in the next year.

 The most serious issue in the workplace for the development of illness that we in Total Worker Health need to solve is stress.